-Detailed Semester-wise Plan
+Detailed Semester-wise Plan Semester- 1

-Discipline Based Core Course (DBCC)
+Discipline Based Core Course (DB BCC)

 Course code Course Title Credit

-MA-MBS CC101 Understanding Media and Entertainment Industry: Segments, Systems and Structures 4
+MA-MBS CC101 Understanding Media and Entertainment Industry: Segments, Systems and 4 All three courses are

+Structures mandatory

-MA-MBS CC102 Media Economics and Business Dynamics 4 All three courses are mandatory
+MA-MBS CC102 Media Economics and 4

+Business Dynamics

-MA-MBS CC103 Strategic Communication in Business 4 are manuatory
+MA-MBS CC103 Strategic Communication 4]

+in Business

 Elective Basket -I (DBCE) 4

 Elective Basket -II (OEIC) 4

 Elective Basket -III (MENC) 2

 Total Credit 22

-Apart from the three mandatory DBCC courses a student can select/chose one course each from the DBCE-I, OEIC-II and MENC-III basket given below.
+✤ Apart from the three mandatory DBCC courses a student can select/chose one course each from the DBCE-I, OEIC-II and MENC-III basket given below.

-Elective Basket-I Discipline Based Core Elective Course (DBC) E) Course Code Course Title Credit Opt in MA-MBS CE 104 Political Economy of Media 4 MA-MBS CE 105 Fundamentals of Reporting and Editing: Print, Broadcast and Digital 4 Any one in MA-MBS CE 106 Content Creation, Production and Distribution 4 First Semester MA-MBS CE 107 Communication Design and Brand packaging 4
+Elective Basket-I Discipline Based Core Elective C ourse (DBCE) Course Code Course Title Credit Opt in MA-MBS CE 104 Political Economy of Media 4 Any one in MA-MBS CE 105 Fundamentals of Reporting and Editing: Print, Broadcast and Digital 4 - First Semester MA-MBS CE 106 Content Creation, Production and Distribution 4 MA-MBS CE 107 Communication Design and Brand packaging 4

-Elective Basket-II Open Elective (Interdisciplinary) Course (OEIC) Course Code Course Title Credit Option MA-MBS OE 108 Mergers and Acquisitions in Media 4 MA-MBS OE 109 Modern Media Business Organisations 4 Any one in First MA-MBS OE 110 To be offered by the other Dept. or faculty Indian Knowledge Systems (IKS) in Communication 4 Semester
+Elective Basket-II Open Elective (Interdisciplinary) Course (OEIC) Course Code Course Title Credit Option MA-MBS OE 108 Mergers and Acquisitions in 4 Any one in

-MA-MBS OE 111 To be offered by the other Dept. or faculty Fundamentals of Governance 4 MA-MBS OE 112 To be offered by the other Dept. or faculty Fact Checking & Verification 4 MA-MBS OE 113 To be offered by the other Dept. or faculty Development Communication 4 MA-MBS- SWAYAM- 114 In open elective, a student can also pursue SWAYAM Approved Courses (one Open Elective in semester 1) (4 credits) subject to prior consultation and approval from the Course Director of the Department of Media Business Studies, IIMC.
-4 The course can be related to media business studies, business dynamics and management, emerging technology or allied field.
-Since courses from SWAYAM are flexible and may tend to change, hence students may choose courses when it is available on SWAYAM platform
+Media First

+MA-MBS OE 109 Modern Media Business 4 Semester

+Organisations

+MA-MBS OE 110 To be offered by the other Dept. or 4 -

+faculty

+Indian Knowledge Systems (IKS)

+in Communication

+MA-MBS OE 111 To be offered by the other Dept. or 4

+faculty

+Fundamentals of Governance

+MA-MBS OE 112 To be offered by the other Dept. or 4

+faculty

+Fact Checking & Verification

+MA-MBS OE 113 To be offered by the other Dept. or 4

+faculty

+Development Communication

+MA-MBS- In open elective, a student can also

+SWAYAM- 114 pursue SWAYAM Approved 4

+Courses (one Open Elective in

+semester 1) (4 credits) subject to

+prior consultation and approval from the Course Director of the

+Department of Media Business

+Studies, IIMC.

+,

+The course can be related to media

+business studies, business dynamics

+and management, emerging

+technology or allied field.

+Since courses from SWAYAM are

+flexible and may tend to change,

+hence students may choose courses

+when it is available on SWAYAM

+platform

-Elective I Basket-III
+Elective Basket-III

-Ν Mandatory Elective Non-Credit Course(MENC)
+Mandatory Elective Non-Credit Course(MENC)

-Course CodeCourse TitleCreditOpt In
+Course Code Course Title Credit Opt In

-MA-MBS ME 115 Presentation Skills 2 Any one in First Comester
+MA-MBS ME 115 Presentation Skills 2 Any one in First

-MA-MBS ME 116 Effective Writing 2 Any one in First Semester
+MA-MBS ME 116 Effective Writing 2 Semester